Redrot/redrot.github.io/activities.md

 ## Expository Writing & Notes {#writing}

 - "*A Splendid Rickard Complex For* $\mathcal{O}C_2$ *And* $\mathcal{O}C_2$ *Arising From* $B(C_2)^\times$" [(PDF)](https://redrot.github.io/assets/pdf/C_2_Rickard_Complex_Computation.pdf)
-  - The first example I worked out for my thesis work.
+  - The first example I worked out for my thesis work in 2021.
 The methods used here are outdated and the proofs can be done much more efficiently, but it's interesting to go back and see how I initially went about trying to work things out!

 ---